dantegeorge/trivia_app_assessment/README.md

     * Request new trivia questions
     * Select and submit answers
     * See whether their answer was correct
-    * Experience a responsive UI with light/dark mode (TailwindCSS)

 No database is required for this assessment.
 The project is intentionally kept simple for clarity.